Seun-Adejumo/Seun-Adejumo/README.md

 # About me
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Specimen&pause=1000&color=FFFFFF&background=000000&center=true&vCenter=true&width=1000&lines=Welcome+to+my+cyberspace!)](https://git.io/typing-svg)

-I am a Biostatistician/Data Scientist with interests in high dimensional data, and longitudinal models.
-The idea is to apply these methods to improve population health outcomes.
+I am a Biostatistician/Data Scientist with interests in causal inference, high dimensional data, and longitudinal models.
+The idea is to apply these methods to improve social and population health outcomes.
 I have associate degree in Statistics, BSc in Demography and Statistics, and MS in Biostatistics & Epidemiology (in Progress).
-PhD?...Emm., thinking about it!
+PhD?...Emm., exploring Fall 2026!

 A little more details for you below: